Travel Internationally with Technology

 Whenever possible, arrange to use loaner laptops and loaner handheld devices while traveling.
 Take the computer, but leave your data behind.
 This is perhaps the most effective single solution you can implement for an international trip.

 Taking a loaner device drastically reduces the likelihood that theft or compromise will expose historical or archived data, which isn't needed while you travel.
 It also means that upon your return, after backing up relevant data from your travels, the device can be wiped clean (erased), helping mitigate the risks of importing threats back into your home environment.

-Check with your local IT service provider or the Campus Store for more information on loaner devices.
+Check with your local IT service provider or The Cornell Store for more information on loaner devices.